 Judy’s Jolts of Hope – link submitted by Judy who says “It is about my struggle towards acceptance of Macular Degeneration which hopefully might help others better understand this devastating eye disease.”

-NEW!
 Self-Training in Eccentric Viewing – learning to use your peripheral vision when you have Stargardt’s.

 AMDF – American Macular Degeneration Foundation have a page specifically about Stargardt’s.